sarasharif/CultureMap/README.md

 - [ ] Flux Loop it up
 - [ ] Get requests on get requests
 - [x] setup React Router
+- [ ] style a little as you go so tomorrow doesn't suck

 ### F: Cloudinary/Bootstrap/FlexBox/AllThePrettyThings